 Your risk increases substantially as you add-on carriers.
 Risk can vary from something mild like a slight logistic setback to a costly financial mistake.
-As a result, it is important to reduce transportation risk as much as possible.
+As a result, it is important to reduce transportation risk as much as possible by following strategic freight brokering tips in this industry.
 One of the simplest ways to do this is by choosing the right broker.
-Here are a few tips that you can use to help you make your next broker selection.
+Here are a few freight broker tips that you can use to help you make your next broker selection.

 Make Sure Your Broker has Contingent Cargo Insurance